richardtape/block-visibility-user-role/readme.md

-# Block Visibility User Role Add-On
+# Content Visibility User Role Add-On

 Need to show one or more blocks on your page (or post) to only your editors but want to keep the rest of the content public?
-This add-on for the [Block Visibility WordPress plugin](https://github.com/richardtape/block-visibility) allows you to do exactly that.
+This add-on for the [Content Visibility WordPress plugin](https://github.com/richardtape/content-visibility) allows you to do exactly that.

 ## Examples